Monitoring a reconciliation job

 Below the ribbon component, the All Job Run Activities table lists the details of each job in a row.
 Each row has the following fields:

 Displays the job name that you provided when creating the job.
-Click a job name to view the job settings page.
-This page displays the following sections:
+Click the job name to view the reconciliation job details.
+The reconciliation job page displays the following information:

-You can also edit, delete, and start the job from this page.
+You can edit, delete, and start the job from this page.

 Displays one of the following job statuses:

-Displays a count of CIs that succeeded and failed to reconcile.
+Displays the count of CIs that succeeded and the count of CIs that failed to reconcile.

-Displays a count of relationships that succeeded and failed to reconcile.
+Displays the count of relationships that succeeded and the count of relationships that failed to reconcile.